Clean Install of TOS Aurora on AWS

 8. Reboot the machine and log in.

 9. Install Wireguard.
 This is needed to encrypt communication between nodes (machines) within the cluster.
-See Install Wireguard and follow the steps for your Linux distribution.
+The wireguard version must match the operating version you are installing.

 [<ADMIN> ~]# dnf install -y rsync tmux